codeslake/flappybird_DQN/README.md

 ```bash
 sudo apt-get install python-pygame
 ```
 -   There is no need to install gym and gym-ple.
-Actually, one needs to use what are uploaded.
+Actually, one needs to use what are uploaded.<br />
     There are some changes in gym (related to wrapper.monitor) and gym-ple (related retreiving info)

 ## Training and Test Details